bsquizz/jiraprompt/README.md

 ## Installing

-To install simplejira and the rest of its dependencies, you'll need to set up a virtual environment and install the dependencies from `requirements.txt`.
+To install jiraprompt and the rest of its dependencies, you'll need to set up a virtual environment and install the dependencies from `requirements.txt`.

 ```